Starwarsfan2099/starwarsfan2099.github.io/_posts/2026-02-07-Curta-Type-I.md

 ![Advertisment](/public/2026-02-07/advertisment.jpg){:.shadow}{:.center}{: width="1024" height="370"}{:style="max-width: 80%;"}

 Full production for commercial Curta machines began in 1947 with the 'Type 1', and then a second upgraded 'Type 2' model began production in 1953.
 The Type 1 originally sold for $125 ($1,547.80 in 2025).
-Around 80,000 Type I Curtas were produced and 60,000 Type II machines.
-The Curta was considered the best portable calculator and manufactured until the 1970s when it began being replaced by electronic calculators.
-However, even after the the electronic calculator became widespread, Curtas were still used in rally racing due to early electronic calculators not faring well with the constant bounces and jolts of rallying.
+Around 80,000 Type I Curtas were produced and 60,000 Type II machines were produced.
+The Curta was considered to be the best portable calculator and was manufactured until the 1970s when it started to be replaced by electronic calculators.
+However, even after the electronic calculator became widespread, Curtas were still used in rally racing due to early electronic calculators not faring well with the constant bounces and jolts of rallying.

 ![Overview 2](/public/2026-02-07/overview_2.jpg){:.shadow}{:.center}{: width="4000" height="6000"}{:style="max-width: 60%;"}

 This Curta is a Type 1, Serial #7251 - a semi-prime serial number!
 It was built in January of 1951.
 This machine has narrow rectangular entry knobs with teeth.
-It also has the metal, rounded top handle without an arrow, grey stripe for subtraction, and clockwise opening canister.
+It also has the rounded metal top handle without an arrow, grey stripe for subtraction, and clockwise opening canister.

 ![Curta in hand](/public/2026-02-07/curta_in_hand.jpg){:.shadow}{:.center}{: width="4000" height="6000"}{:style="max-width: 60%;"}